rust-lang/rustc-dev-guide/src/building/prerequisites.md

 a common strategy is to only use `./x check` on your local machine and let the CI build test your changes when you push to a PR branch.

-Building the compiler takes more than half an hour on my moderately powerful laptop.
+Building the compiler takes more than half an hour on a moderately powerful laptop.
 We suggest downloading LLVM from CI so you don't have to build it from source ([see here][config]).